2007 Florida Gators football team: Florida State

-Postseason

 Michigan

 The Florida Gators closed out the 2007 season against the Michigan Wolverines on New Years Day in the Capital One Bowl.
 This was only the second meeting between the two storied programs with the first having taken place a short five seasons ago in the Outback Bowl.
 Lloyd Carr coached his Wolverines for the final time with the announcement of his retirement shortly after his final regular season game against rival Ohio State.

 Urban Meyer and the Gators were looking to carry their momentum from the second half of the season with Heisman-winning sophomore Tim Tebow into the bowl game.
 Coming off of two consecutive regular season losses, the Wolverines were attempting to break their four bowl game losing streak.
 Ironically, their last bowl game win came against the Ron Zook coached Gators following the 2002 season.
 This was the fifth game of the season where the Gators played a team led by a former national championship winning head coach.

 The Gators lost the game 41–35 as Michigan barraged the Gator defense for over 500 yards of offense.
 Chad Henne finished his career at the University of Michigan with a victory in a bowl game, the first in five seasons, and finished with a career-high in passing yards.
 The newly named Michigan head coach, Rich Rodriguez, could be seen during the game along the Michigan sidelines.